Sonic boom heard over Washington is a rare sound with a rich history

 In 1963, the U.S. government announced a major program to develop a supersonic passenger aircraft.
 But serious problems soon surfaced, including massive development costs and doubts about financial viability.
 The program was terminated in 1971.

-During the 1960s, NASA collected data on the effects of sonic booms on people who experienced them.
-Experiments showed that many described the booms as “annoying,” “irritating” and “startling,” NASA found.
+During the 1960s, NASA was tasked with helping to develop commercial supersonic aircraft and researched the effects of sonic booms.
+It found that people who experienced them were not happy with the loud sounds, describing them as “annoying,” “irritating” and “startling.”

 In 1973, the Federal Aviation Administration prohibited supersonic flights over land, “based on the expectation that such flights would cause a sonic boom to reach the ground,” the Congressional Research Service wrote.